jinlikegold/basketball-counter/README.md

 ## Basketball Counter

 This is my first solo project from Scrimba's Javascript module.
 I coded this from scratch using a Figma design file.
-It's fully functional, just needs some final CSS tweaking for alignment.
-Once I have finished coding it to the specs of the design given, I may update the colors and design as well.
+It's fully functional, and I've update the colors as well.
+I could see this app evolving to include a reset button as well as other elements.

 ## About Scrimba